Professor & Department Head

-Understanding how occupation contributes to health & well-being, citizenship and life transitions, energizes Sue’s scholarly pursuits.
-As an occupational therapist and scientist, she is challenged to continue discovery and assist others to value the potential of enhancing the knowledge of occupation.
+Understanding how occupation contributes to health & well-being, citizenship and life transitions, energizes my scholarly pursuits.
+As an occupational therapist and scientist, I am challenged to continue discovery and assist others to value the potential of enhancing the knowledge of occupation.

 An inspiring curiosity and area of research and scholarship is that of investigating occupations and their meanings in society.
 Current research includes the occupations of immigrants who have children with a disability, and notions of occupational distress and power.
 For information about the relationship of occupational science and occupational therapy, please see Sue’s CAOT Presidential Address.